 How to Frame a Fireplace

 There are two main areas to consider when installing a fireplace.
 The location and position of the fireplace will determine what kind of frame designs are possible.
 Budget will also come into play.
-The two main costs will be purchase of the fireplace including related installation costs and the fireplace mantel and surround.
-You can either hire someone to frame in the new fireplace and build the mantel and surround for you, or you can save a tidy sum on cash doing it yourself.
+The two main costs will be the purchase of the fireplace (including related installation costs) and the fireplace mantel and surround.
+You can either hire someone to frame in the new fireplace and build the mantel and surround for you, or you can save a tidy sum of cash by doing it yourself.
 The latter also allows for your inner creative self to plan and build something unique.
 The following steps will illustrate how to frame and finish a fireplace surround and mantel.
 Included at the end of this article is a list of tools and materials required for this project.